Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Conclusions

-Our results can help choosing appropriate quartz tuning forks depending on the experiment and decide how to position them.
-In many applications, an oscillator with a constant geometrical parameter would be desirable.
-Our 2D simulations indicate that the tines should be as "narrow" as possible to achieve this.
-That is, the ratio $T/W$ should be large.
-At the same time the emitted acoustic power increases at lower wave vectors (decreases at larger $k$), however.
-The exponent in the acoustic energy power law remains constant.
 We have also demonstrated that acoustic resonances in the container cavity play a significant role, even at wavelengths much larger than the container diameter.
 To avoid low-$k$ acoustic resonances in the cavity, the quartz tuning fork should be installed symmetrically in the container.
-We note that in addition to first sound, second sound can also couple to a resonator, especially in helium mixtures.
-Since the speed of second sound is an order of magnitude smaller than that of first sound, these resonances appear at lower oscillator frequencies than first sound modes.
-Second sound effects have not been considered in this paper at all.
+We remind that in addition to first sound, second sound in superfluids can also couple to a mechanical resonator, especially in helium mixtures.
+Since the speed of second sound is an order of magnitude smaller than that of first sound, these resonances appear at lower oscillator frequencies than the first sound modes.
+Second sound effects have not been examined in this work.

-Our results apply only to inviscid fluid.
-Viscosity introduces another geometrical parameter, which is added to Eq.~(\ref{Eq:Bdefinition}).
-In the present treatment, viscosity could be included as a linear approximation by adding complex-valued terms into the wave equation, Eq.~(\ref{Eq:helmholtz}).
-In some cases, such as those presented in refs. \cite{springerlink:10.1007/s10909-007-9583-7} and \cite{PhysRevB.78.064509}, experimental data can be extrapolated to zero viscosity, and Eqs.~(\ref{Eq:Bdefinition}) and (\ref{Eq:helmholtz}) are valid as they are.
+Our results strictly apply to inviscid fluids only.
+Viscosity introduces another geometrical parameter, which can be included in Eq.~(\ref{Eq:Bdefinition}).
+In the present treatment, viscosity could be accounted for as a linear approximation by adding complex-valued terms into the wave equation, Eq.~(\ref{Eq:helmholtz}).
+In some cases, such as those presented in Refs.~\cite{springerlink:10.1007/s10909-007-9583-7} and \cite{PhysRevB.78.064509}, experimental data can be extrapolated to zero viscosity, and Eqs.~(\ref{Eq:Bdefinition}) and (\ref{Eq:helmholtz}) are valid as such.